germanojuni0r/nr-backend/README.md

 ## Running the app

-1- In a MySQL Database, create a 'nasarobot' schema. \n 2- Config the .env file to you database credentials.
+1- In a MySQL Database, create a 'nasarobot' schema. <br />
+2- Config the .env file to you database credentials.

 ```bash